Brand Marketing | Health

 The beauty industry spends billions of dollars every year on ‘improving’ people’s looks, including their skin.
 We highjacked the high-end beauty aesthetic to create a surprising and news-worthy campaign, designed to improve the public’s empathy instead, of their looks…

-We created ‘Experiasis’: a beautifully packaged, custom-made ‘beauty brand’ with a twist, to launch across all channels on World Psoriasis Day.
+We created ‘Experiasis’: a beautifully packaged, custom-made ‘beauty brand’ with a twist.
+It was launched across all channels on World Psoriasis Day.
 When applied to the skin, the latex-based, colored make-up solution imitated the color and feel of psoriasis on the skin, giving people a vivid, first-hand experience of living with the condition.

 First, we collaborated with dermatologists, make-up artists and patients to design a cream which would realistically mirror psoriasis symptoms and had our designers create a luxury look ‘brand’ for the cream, to ramp up the element of surprise.
 The beautifully packaged, custom-made latex-based make-up solution was ready to ‘launch’ across all channels on World Psoriasis Day.

-Then, we took to the streets.
-Key influencers tried out the cream and went into the city, while we captured their experiences and reactions from the public.
+Once the strategy was set, we took to the streets.
+Key influencers tried out the cream and walk around In Amsterdam, while we captured their experiences and reactions from the public.
 An online film of their experiences was created to help share the message and was pushed further with dramatic footage of them ‘peeling off’ the product to reveal their healthy skin underneath.
-The influencers were charged with creating authentic content about their social experience of psoriasis on launch day and in the weeks after, to educate their followers further.
+The influencers were asked to create authentic content about their social experience of psoriasis on launch day and in the weeks after, to educate their followers further.

-A campaign film voiced by sufferer Naomi Ruesen, dermatologist Karlijn Mulder and special effects artist Yascha Puts was also released, sharing key facts about the condition to counter the misconceptions.
+A campaign film voiced by psoriasis patient Naomi Ruesen, dermatologist Karlijn Mulder and special effects artist Yascha Puts was also released, sharing key facts about the condition to counter the misconceptions.

 Our events, media and influencer relations expertise were used to reach our target audience and hit the mainstream, next to specialist or healthcare media and influencers.

-‘Psoriasis Awareness Day’ previously had very little awareness.
-This year, with the ‘launch’ of our fake beauty product ‘Experiasis’ we were able to reach 3.5M+ people with our message, raising awareness of the disease and challenging misconceptions across The Netherlands.
+At first, ‘Psoriasis Awareness Day’ had very little awareness.
+After the ‘launch’ of our fake beauty product ‘Experiasis’ we were able to reach 3.5M+ people with our message, raising awareness for the disease and challenging misconceptions across The Netherlands.